 Car Hauler’s Obscured View

 If you have never sat in the cab of a car hauler, you would have no reason to know just how obscured the driver’s view is in some of these.
 In many car haulers, the cars hang over partially obscuring the driver’s view.
 This can affect how far down the road he can see.

 When you couple this lack of vision with other truck driving risks such as driver fatigue, you should realize this can be a recipe for disaster.
 All truck drivers have a duty to maintain a proper lookout so that they can bring their trucks to a safe stop when necessary.
 The only way you may ever know if this was a factor in your case, is to hire a lawyer to investigate your case.

 How Weight and Stopping Distance Contribute to Car Hauler Accidents

 A typical automobile can way 3000-5000 lbs.
 Because of this, there are strict limits and guidelines as to what type and weight of vehicles any one car hauler may legally carry at a time.
 If a driver is caught overweight, the carrier gets slapped with just a fine.

 Excessive weight makes a car hauler’s stopping distance drastically increase.
-However, because the penalty is just affine, many carriers are willing to gamble with this risk in order to maximize their profits.
+However, because the penalty is just a fine, many carriers are willing to gamble with this risk in order to maximize their profits.
 They are doing so by putting other drivers at risk.
 Uncovering these kinds of facts may make them liable for punitive damages for their gross negligence.
-If you have been seriously injured due to an accident with a car hauler, hire a Christian law firm you can trust to investigate these details and determine what damages your family is entitled to.
-The consultations are usually free and contingency fee attorneys do not get paid unless a recovery is made.
+If you have been seriously injured in a car hauler accident, hire a Christian law firm you can trust to investigate these details and determine what damages your family is entitled to.
+Our consultations are always free and contingency fee attorneys do not get paid unless a recovery is made.